 Upper Palaeolithic ceramics beyond the Balkans

-In comparison to the ceramic artefacts from Vela Spila, other assemblages of ceramic ‘art’ found across diverse Late Upper Palaeolithic contexts are generally smaller, more fragmentary, and less diagnostically representational.
+In comparison to the ceramic artefacts from Vela Spila, other assemblages of ceramic ‘art’ found across diverse Late Upper Palaeolithic contexts are generally smaller, more fragmentary and less diagnostically representational.
 Geographically, these other Upper Palaeolithic assemblages were found far afield from both the Balkans and Moravia.
-Broadly, late Upper Palaeolithic ceramics have been found in eastern Eurasia (Russia and Siberia), south of the Mediterranean (Algeria), and in France.
+Broadly, late Upper Palaeolithic ceramics have been found in eastern Eurasia (Russia and Siberia), south of the Mediterranean (Algeria) and in France.
 The easternmost example is also one of the most stylistically unique figurines.
 An isolated ceramic anthropomorphic figurine was found at Maina, in southern Siberia, roughly 7000 kilometres from Vela Spila.
 Associated radiocarbon dates indicate the figurine is between 20,221 and 18,863 calBP (Vandiver & Vasil’ev 2002).
 Although this figurine was made from a fired sedimentary paste, the artefact is stylistically distinct from the assemblages discussed above.
 It is a flattened, silhouetted style of depiction, almost resembling a gingerbread man cut-out.
 This style is strikingly different from the rounded, more naturalistic figurines found both in the Pavlovian and at Vela Spila.
 Based on currently available published materials, the Maina figurine does not seem to have been found alongside a larger assemblage of ceramic artefacts at the site.